 As we know, Power BI's roots were as an Excel add-in, but today it stands on its own.
 Those who are uninitiated to Power BI might wonder why Microsoft offers two seemingly competitive data analysis applications.
 Still, when you dig a little deeper, it’s clear that the two applications are very different.
 Below is a comparison of strengths and weaknesses:

-- A wide variety of templates – While the application is fully customizable, there are several included templates, many of which require no previous Excel training.
+- Wide variety of templates.
+While the application is fully customizable, there are several included templates, many of which require no previous Excel training.

 Power BI Strengths

-- An assortment of visualizations – We can’t talk about Power BI’s strengths without talking about its interactive visualizations.
+- Assortment of visualizations.
 Power BI’s visualizations are interactive, intuitive, and gorgeous!
 It features drop-and-drag functionality, letting even relatively new users modify the looks of a report.
 Users can also apply filters and interact directly with the app.
 Administrators can purchase and download custom visuals from Microsoft Marketplace.
 Options include maps, charts, graphs, KPIs, R script visuals, etc.

-- Power BI Embedded – Power BI Embedded lets developers embed or add Power BI reports to apps and websites.
+- Integration into apps and websites.
+Power BI Embedded lets developers embed or add Power BI reports to apps and websites.

-- Ideal for key performance indicators and dashboards
+- Ideal for reporting.
+Because of Power BI's strength in visualizations and data integration, it is idea for key performance indicators and dashboards

 Power BI Weaknesses